minirei/foodies/README.md

 # Foodies

 ## To-Do

-- update colours for curtain
+- label images & links for seo
+- code splitting

 - privacy policy & terms of use
   - adjust height in FooterStyles>Disclaimer>props.mobile to 15vh when done